brimdata/zed/cmd/zar/README.md

 ```
 zq -t $ZAR_ROOT/20180324/1521912191.526264.zng.zar/zdx:type:ip.zng
 ```
-(BTW, you might see an invalid zng value in the index as there's currently a bug causing this.
-Will be fixed soon but the indexer ignores it and this doesn't affect the correctness here.)

 Now if you run "zar find", it will efficiently look through all the index files instead of the logs and run much faster...